Maths at Eastrop

 Please click this link to see how the children use the above visual concepts to develop there mathematical skills during each stage of there learning

 This section sets out Early Years and Key Stage 1 (KS1) maths vocabulary under the new National Curriculum.
 The tables can be used to check pupils’ understanding of new vocabulary introduced from age two to seven.

 The lists are intended as a guide as to what pupils should know, and are not exhaustive.
 Of course, key terms may be introduced earlier as a challenge for our learners, although it is also important to ensure that learning is ‘new’ and carries an ‘element of surprise’.

 It is expected that key vocabulary is displayed on ‘Maths Learning Walls’ at appropriate times during the academic year, and is promoted through mathematical talk in lessons.

-Please click the link for maths vocabulary
+Please click this link for maths vocabulary

 We work closely with our parents and carers to ensure we have a shared knowledge and approach for mathematics

-Please click this link for the Parent Workshop Powerpoint and notes
+Please click this link for the Parent Workshop Power Point and notes

 Please click this link for the Parent Workshop modelling strategies notes

 Please click this link for a list of Useful Websites and Apps